 In general, the amounts that a person withdraws from an IRA or retirement plan before turning 59 and a half years old are called early or premature distributions.
 Individuals must pay an additional 10% early withdrawal tax, unless an exception applies.
 Any withdrawal made from an IRA before age 59 and a half is considered an early withdrawal and usually a 10% penalty plus income tax is applied on the amount withdrawn.
 Its distribution may be exempt from penalties if it is part of a series of substantially equal periodic payments (SEPP).

+Buying physical Gold in an IRA is also an option for those looking to diversify their retirement portfolio.
 SEPP distributions must be made annually and for five years or until you turn 59 and a half years old, whichever comes later.
 If distributions change, the 10% penalty tax, plus interest, applies retroactively to all previous distributions.
 If you make withdrawals in your IRA before age 59 and a half, you may have to pay a 10% penalty in addition to income tax.
 Below, you'll find exceptions that may allow you to make a withdrawal without penalty.

 There are some exceptions due to financial hardship to the penalties for withdrawing money from a traditional IRA or from the investment earnings portion of a Roth IRA before turning 59 and a half years old.
 You can also get rid of the tax penalty if you make a deposit in an IRA and change your mind before that year's extended tax return due date.
 That way, you'll never have to touch the money or risk paying taxes for accidental early distribution, says Kristi Sullivan, certified financial planner with Sullivan Financial Planning LLC in Denver, Colorado.
 While the SEP IRA aims to provide financial security during retirement, it has the added advantage of the flexibility to make withdrawals at any time and for any reason, although an early withdrawal penalty may apply.